Dyrati/obababot/README.md

 ## Commands
 ```
 $help          Provides information about the bot and its functions
 $datatables    Display the names of all the data tables
 $info          Display info about something
 $index         Index a data table
 $math          Evaluate a python expression
 $var           Set a variable equal to a python expression
 $filter        Filter a data table based on a custom condition
 $sort          Sort a data table based on an attribute (may also filter)
 $getclass      Get the class of a character based on their djinn
 $damage        Damage Calculator
 $upload        Upload a file using an attachment or a link
 $delete        Delete the last message(s) sent to you by obaba this session
+$connect_four  Begins a game of connect four
 ```

+Type `$help [funcname]` for detailed info on how to use that function.

 ## Syntax
 **Arguments** are space-separated words
  - `$sort enemydata HP`